CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 5. Click **Apply**.

-    {{<figure src="/images/netq/main-menu-ntwk-events-filterbyhost-320.png" width="700">}}
+    {{<figure src="/images/netq/main-menu-ntwk-events-filterbyhost-320.png" width="700" caption="All system and TCA events on spine01 switch">}}

 {{< /tab >}}

 {{< tab "NetQ CLI" >}}

-To view all system events on a switch, run:
+To view all system and TCA events on a switch, run:

 ```
 netq <hostname> show events [between <text-time> and <text-endtime>] [json]
 ```

-This example shows all events that have occurred on the *leaf01* switch between now and an hour ago.
+This example shows all system and TCA events that have occurred on the *leaf01* switch between now and an hour ago.

 ```
 cumulus@switch:~$ netq leaf01 show events